robertozanchi/map-data-wrangling/README.md

 ##Data transformation

-I decided to address a selection of the problems discussed above by using ```transform.py```, a Python script, to clean and tidy the data.
-The script resolved the following data issues:
+I used ```transform.py``` to clean and tidy the data and address a selection of the issues discussed above, namely:

 - Abbreviation of street names
 - Small caps in street names
 - Typos in street names
 - Replacement of ```+44 +44 20 73001000.``` with presumed correct number

-The method used to solve these problems is string substitution of problematic values with the correct values.
+The method used to solve these problems is substitution of problematic values in the XML file with the correct values.

 To solve all the problems related to street names, I used a list of tuples containing values to be replaced and correct values:
 ```